-UVW (Unloaded Vehicle Weight)
+UVW (Unloaded Vehicle Weight)\

 means the weight of this motor home as built at the factory with full fuel, engine oil and coolants.
-The UVW does not include cargo, fresh water, LP gas, occupants, or dealer installed accessories.
+The UVW does not include cargo, fresh water, Propane, occupants, or dealer installed accessories.

-CCC (Cargo Carrying Capacity)
+CCC (Cargo Carrying Capacity)\

-is equal to GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater), full LP gas weight and SCWR.
+is equal to GVWR minus each of the following: UVW, full fresh (potable) water weight (including water heater), full Propane weight and SCWR.